camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 5. On the left panel of **Tasks**, filter by **Completed** tasks to see your task has been finished.

 You can now navigate back to Operate and notice the process instance has continued, and the token has moved forward.

+The token moves through the exclusive gateway (also called the XOR gateway), and is used to model the decision in the process.
+When the execution arrives at this gateway, all outgoing sequence flows are evaluated in the order in which they have been defined.
+The sequence flow which condition evaluates to ‘true’ (or which doesn’t have a condition set, conceptually having a ‘true’ value defined on the sequence flow) is selected for continuing the process.

+In this case, the token will move through the gateway and to the selected dinner based on the **Decide what's for dinner** user task we completed.
+If we select **Chicken**, the token moves forward to **Prepare chicken**.
+If we select **Salad**, the token moves forward to **Prepare salad**.

 ### Additional resources and next steps